magpylib/magpylib/docs/_pages/page_01_introduction.md

 - **`Tetrahedron`**`(magnetization, vertices, position, orientation, style)` represents a magnet of tetrahedral shape. `vertices` corresponds to the four corner points in units of \[mm\].
 By default the vertex positions coincide in the local object coordinates and the global coordinates.

+- **`TriangularMesh`**`(magnetization, vertices, faces, position, orientation, validate_closed, validate_connected, reorient_faces, style)` represents a magnet with surface given by a triangular mesh.
+The `vertices` correspond to the corner points in units of \[mm\] and the `faces` are index-triplets for each face.
+By default, input checks are performed to see if the mesh is closed, connected and if its faces are correctly oriented.
+At initialization, the vertex positions coincide in the local object coordinates and the global coordinates.

 **Currents**

 All current objects have the `current` attribute which must be a scalar $i_0$ and denotes the electrical current in units of \[A\].
 All currents can be used as Magpylib `sources` input.